Aerlinger/attr_deprecated/README.md

 # AttrDeprecated

-A simple and non-intrusive way to mark deprecated columns/attributes in your models.
-Any usage of these attributes will logged with a warning message and a trace of where the deprecated attribute was called.
-An exception can be optionally raised as well.
+A simple and non-intrusive way to mark deprecated columns/attributes in your models so they may be more safely removed.
+Any usage of a deprecated attribute will be logged with a warning message and a trace of where the deprecated attribute was called.
+Exceptions and Airbrake messages can be raised as well.

 ## Why?